-FLEISHER-JACOBSON PIANO DUO
+THE FLEISHER-JACOBSON PIANO DUO

 PLEASE PRINT THIS BIOGRAPHY IN ITS ENTIRETY

 If you need to edit, please consult Mr. Timothy Mar

-Phone: (212) 581-5197; Fax: (212) 581-4029; Email: email@example.com
+phone: (212) 581-5197; fax: (212) 581-4029; e-mail: email@example.com

-* Please Destroy Any Material Dated Prior to August 2015 *
+* Please Destroy Any Material Dated Prior to July 2018 *

 Duo performances of legendary pianist and conductor Leon Fleisher with internationally renowned pianist Katherine Jacobson have received accolades from music's most respected critics.
 The duo performs in recital and with orchestras around the world.

 Their performances of the Mozart Concerto for Two Pianos in F Major (K. 242) have been hailed in appearances in New York at Carnegie Hall, Philadelphia, Naples, Toronto, Dublin and Tokyo.
-In recital, the Fleisher-Jacobson Duo captivates their audiences with the musicality and brilliance of works by Mozart, Brahms, Schubert, Dvorak Slavonic Dances and Ravel.
-They can also be heard in four-hand works on Leon Fleisher’s latest album, All The Things You Are, released in 2014 on Bridge Records.
+In recital, the Fleisher-Jacobson Duo captivates their audiences with the musicality and brilliance of works by Mozart, Brahms, Schubert, Dvorak and Ravel.
+They can also be heard in four-hand works on their latest album, Four Hands, released in 2015 on Sony Classical.